jachang820/blog.jacha.dev/src/markdown/readme.md

 Line numbers are automatic. `start-line` specifies the line number to show for the first line of code.
 Every line thereafter is incremented.

-### highlight: `\[...startLine[-endLine[:startIndex[-endIndex[#id]]]]]\]`
+### highlight:
+`\[...startLine[-endLine[:startIndex[-endIndex[#id]]]]]\]`

 Both line and range highlighting are allowed.
-Word matching should be simple to implement at a future time.
-For now, a single line or a range of lines could be specified, and for either a range of indices could be specified.
+Ranges can be matched within a line by start and end index, strings, and regular expressions.
+The number of matches in a line can be specfied.
 If only one index is specified, then the rest of the line is highlighted from that character.
 An HTML attribute `data-highlighted-chars-id` could also be specified for custom styling.
 For example,

 Second line highlighted:
 ````markdown